Honda Fit / Jazz (2015–2020) Review: Fuel Economy, Reliability, and Ownership Costs

 • Combined average: 16–18 km/l

-For drivers focused on saving fuel, this makes the Fit one of the most economical petrol cars in its class.
+For drivers focused on saving fuel, the Fit is one of the most economical petrol cars in its class.

 Interior Space & Practicality